cryptidtech/provenance-specifications/specifications/multisig.md

 ## [Specification](#specification)

 The following diagram explains the overall structure of a Multisig.
-A Multisig is identified by the `0x39` sigil followed by a key codec sigil, message, and a variable number of codec-specific attributes.
+A Multisig is identified by the `0x1239` sigil followed by a key codec sigil, message, and a variable number of codec-specific attributes.
+The sigil is encoded as a varuint `0xb924`.

 ```
 signing codec sigil     signature attributes
          |                     |
          v                     v
-0x39 <varuint> <message> <attributes>
+0xb924 <varuint> <message> <attributes>
 ^                  ^
 |                  |
 multisig    optional combined